alisw/alisw.github.io/infrastructure-pr-testing.markdown

 - `REMOTE_STORE`: use this as alibuild's `--remote-store`, for caching
 - `TRUST_COLLABORATORS`: automatically test PRs from people who have committed to the same repo before, without waiting for approval from someone else
 - `TRUSTED_USERS`, `TRUSTED_TEAM`: trust pull requests from these users (i.e. test them without requiring approval)
+- `ONLY_RUN_WHEN_CHANGED`: a space-separated list of paths.
+The check will only be run if the given pull request contains any changes under any of these paths.
+If not, the check will be skipped and marked as successful with an appropriate message.

 In order to add a new pull request check for a repository, and a checker for the required platform/container exists already, just add a `*.env` file in the appropriate directory in ali-bot.